dpmehta/university-portal/README.md

 4. **Configure the database**:
     - Create a MySQL database.
     - Import the provided `database.sql` file to set up the necessary tables.
-    - Update the database connection details in the `config.php` file.
+    - Update the database connection details in the `dbconnection.php` file.

 ## Usage